waseem18/gitpromote/README.md

 One can promote their project on <b>gitpromote</b> when they are in need of a helping hand to add any new feature,debug the code or help more people gain with the project.
 This would be highly helpful to the github users with less followers or newbies.

+Note: After you clone this repository,create a folder named 'static' and add bootstrap files to it.
 License
 ----------
 MIT